CloudInit and Instance Data, or replacing the current context scripts

 Have you heard of CloudInit?
 It allow for bootstrapping instance configuration (setting the hostname, configuring various services, etc.).
 It seems to be becoming the standard for doing instance configuration on other cloud platforms, at least on Amazon EC2, and Openstack has support for it too.

 I think we should look at adding support for CloudInit, and ultimately replacing the OpenNebula context packages / scripts.

-#1 Updated by Javi Fontan almost 7 years ago
+#1 Updated by Javi Fontan over 7 years ago

 We also think that cloud-init support is a must so VMs don't need to be reengineered for different VMMs.
 There are already two efforts in that direction: